US Senate career of Joe Biden

 As chairman of the Senate Judiciary Committee, Biden presided over the contentious Supreme Court nominations of Robert Bork and Clarence Thomas.
 Biden voiced opposition to Bork's originalism.
 During the Thomas hearings, Biden's style was criticized and Thomas felt his questions were meant to damage him.
-Biden disclosed Anita Hill's allegations of sexual harassment to the rest of the Committee, but not the public.
+Biden disclosed Anita Hill's allegations of sexual harassment to the rest of the committee, but not the public.
 Later he refused other witnesses to be heard.
 Biden also opposed his confirmation.
 Later he expressed regret to Hill.
 He spearheaded the Violent Crime Control and Law Enforcement Act of 1994.
-Biden was critical of the actions of Independent Counsel Kenneth Starr during the 1990s Whitewater controversy and Lewinsky scandal investigations and voted to acquit on both charges during the impeachment of President Clinton.
+Biden was critical of the actions of Independent Counsel Kenneth Starr during the 1990s Whitewater controversy and Clinton–Lewinsky scandal investigations and voted to acquit on both charges during the impeachment of Bill Clinton.

-Concerning foreign policy Biden was generally a liberal internationalist, collaborating with Republicans and sometimes opposing fellow Democrats.
-He voted against authorizing the First Gulf War, saying the US was bearing almost all the burden in the anti-Iraq coalition.
+Concerning foreign policy, Biden was generally a liberal internationalist, collaborating with Republicans and sometimes opposing fellow Democrats.
+He voted against authorizing the Gulf War, saying the US was bearing almost all the burden in the anti-Iraq coalition.
 He was strongly involved with policy towards the Yugoslav Wars.
 He supported the wars in Afghanistan and Iraq.
-As chairman of the Senate Foreign Relations Committee he assembled witnesses who grossly misrepresented Saddam Hussein, his government and claimed possession of WMDs.
+As chairman of the Senate Foreign Relations Committee he assembled witnesses who grossly misrepresented Saddam Hussein, his government and claimed possession of weapons of mass destruction.
 Later he regretted his support for the Iraq War.
 Biden supported military installations in Delaware and Amtrak, which he used to commute.
-He supported bankruptcy legislation sought by a Delaware company, in opposition to leading Democrats and consumer rights organisations.
+He supported bankruptcy legislation sought by a Delaware company, in opposition to leading Democrats and consumer rights organizations.
 He was one of the least wealthy members of the Senate, and was known for his gaffes.

-In 2007-2008, Biden ran for president again.
+In 2007–2008, Biden ran for president again.
 His campaign was damaged by allegedly racially charged gaffes.
 He never reached double digits in the polls and dropped out after the Iowa caucus.
 While Biden and his fellow Senator Barack Obama (who also ran) had initially disliked each other, Obama came to appreciate Biden and picked him to be his running mate.
 They went on to defeat Republicans John McCain and Sarah Palin.
-In 2009, Biden resigned from the Senate to become Vice President under President Obama.
+Biden later resigned from the Senate to become vice president under Obama.
+In the 2020 United States presidential election, four years after he left office, Biden became the 46th president of the United States, serving from 2021 to 2025.